 I was given a 20 gallon aquarium and $20 of petty cash.
-I worked in out in a few days with additional ideas from Doug, Wayne Smith and others.
+I worked it out in a few days with additional ideas from Doug, Wayne Smith and others.

 This same process was later used in a number of films and commercials.
 (Raiders of the Lost Ark, James and Giant Peach, ID4, etc) Actually most of these used the same exact tank as well.